 During April, 2011, the plaintiff filed his second amended complaint against the Company, alleging similar items as in the original suit.
 The plaintiff filed new materials during July, 2011 related to his second amended complaint.
 Thereafter, the case was reassigned to Magistrate Judge McAuliffe.
-On January 18, 2012, Judge McAuliffe issued an order dismissing all claims in plaintiff's second amended complaint for failure to state a cause of action and/or for lack of jurisdiction, but allowing the plaintiff one more opportunity to state certain land claims.
+On January 18, 2012, Judge McAuliffe issued an order dismissing all claims in plaintiff's second amended complaint for failure to state a cause of action and/or for lack of jurisdiction, but allowed the plaintiff one more opportunity to state certain land claims provided plaintiff file an amended complaint on or before February 17, 2012.
 The court also indicated that it was considering dismissing the case due to the lack of federal recognition of the "Kawaiisu Tribe".
 The court then granted plaintiff an extension until March 19, 2012 to file his third amended complaint.

 Plaintiff filed his third amended complaint on March 19, 2012.
-At the request of the U.S. Department of Justice acting on behalf of the Department of the Interior, defendants (including the Company) were given an extension to April 30, 2012 in which to respond to the third amended complaint.
 Defendants filed motions to dismiss all claims in the third amended complaint without further leave to amend on April 30, 2012.
 Plaintiff thereafter substituted in new counsel and with leave of court filed his opposition papers on June 8, 2012.
 Defendants filed their reply papers on June 22, 2012.
-The Court heard oral arguments on July 20, 2012 and we are now anticipating that the court will issue its ruling early August 2012.
-The Company believes that a negative outcome in this case is remote at this time and the monetary impact of an adverse claim, if any, also cannot be estimated at this time.
+Oral argument of the motions to dismiss the third amended complaint was conducted on July 20, 2012.
+On August 7, 2012, the court issued its order dismissing all of Robinson's claims without leave to amend and with prejudice, on grounds of lack of jurisdiction and failure to state a claim.